railsbridge-boston/railsbridge-boston/views/blog/2013_mar_recap_text.markdown

 [RailsBridge](http://workshops.railsbridge.org/) diversity outreach effort to bring more women into the Ruby comunity in San Francisco.

-We originally set out to run a large workshop on February 22nd and 23rd with over 60 students and over 25 teaching assistants.
+We originally set out to run a large workshop on February 22nd and 23rd with 60 students and over 20 teaching assistants.

 ------------------------------------------------------------------------
-MAYBE PUT HERE paragraph on the variety backgrounds of attendees
+MAYBE PUT HERE paragraph on the variety backgrounds of attendees https://docs.google.com/spreadsheet/ccc?key=0Ar1UHvrwSrhudEN3ZmZncEFCRmpkTV9oQ3JBWWROeGc#gid=0

-https://docs.google.com/spreadsheet/ccc?key=0Ar1UHvrwSrhudEN3ZmZncEFCRmpkTV9oQ3JBWWROeGc#gid=0

-The students came from a variety of backgrounds ...
+The students came from a variety of backgrounds: students, web designers, career-changers, managers seeking to better understand their teams' work, entrepreneurs with an idea, and programmers updating their toolkits.
+Everyone had at least some familiarity with HTML, but the range of programming  experience covered the spectrum from beginner to professional.

 ------------------------------------------------------------------------